 The attack and release controls of a FET compressor are made possible by altering the performance of the peak detector.

-Another note on the nature of FETs and feedback circuits is that they won’t be able to provide a true ratio control.
-They will, instead, have a ratio of just over 1:1 just above threshold, and then it will approach ∞:1 well above the threshold.
+Another note on the nature of FETs and feedback circuits is that they won't be able to provide a true ratio control.
+They will, instead, have a ratio of just over 1:1 just above the threshold, and then it will approach ∞:1 well above the threshold.
 Ratio controls, then, essentially adjust the above-threshold level before the inevitable ∞:1 ratio.

 These parameters, in a bit more detail, are as follows (I've provided links to in-depth articles on each control):